 Planning of the music curriculum takes place within teams and with liaison with the subject leader, Head teacher and TVMS.
-We follow a developing sequence of knowledge and use the 2014 National Curriculum document to inform our planning.
-Music is taught through both instrument playing and topics using a cross curricular, themed approach.
+Our staff have created a

 Planning is supported and reviewed by the subject leader on a termly basis.
 This ensures that children have complete coverage of the National Curriculum without having to repeat themes and instrument tuition.
-When planning, we ensure that the needs of all children are met through differentiation.
+When planning, we ensure that we carefully consider the individual needs of all of our pupils.
+An overview of our themes in music can be seen below.